Dalliso-banda/frendoChatbot/README.md

 To keep the conversation simple, try commands like:
 - `hola`
-- `who is Frendo?`
+- `who are you`
+##refrence for questions
+check for the js codes array of bot res

 ## Future Work

-I plan to enhance the chatbot's capabilities and improve its responses over time.
+I plan to enhance the chatbot's capabilities and improve its responses over time. and perhaps make it artificially intelligent using Rasa

 ## Live Demo